D200 - Second Time's A Charm

 Conclusion

-The Nikon D200 was a great camera in 2005 given its price.
+The Nikon D200 was a great camera, especially given its price in 2005.
+What made its body great back then is still true for many photographers now.
 I would much rather have this camera over the much more expensive D2X, and that's without considering the D200's awesome CCD sensor.
 For the price you can pick it up for today, it's still a very interesting camera.
 The CCD sensor produces some beautiful images with fun colours that may not be considered accurate by today's standards, but in several situations they do look better.